SEVEN LAKES CHAMPIONSHIP GOLF (519-972-1177)

 Ontario Golf Course Review

-Seven Lakes Golf Club in Lasalle just 15 minutes from the Ambassador Bridge, is a Bruce Matthews design that features significant water hazards set in a serene golf
+Seven Lakes Championship Golf in Lasalle just 15 minutes from the Ambassador Bridge, is a Bruce Matthews design that features significant water hazards set in a serene golf

 environment, with a nice mix of wooded and open links style holes.
 Nominated as one of America's best new golf courses by Golf Digest in 2004, this 6800 yard track has a